izwb003/CineIA_CLI/README.md

 The program will automatically verify, display information, and complete the conversion.

-Before merging into DCP, please ensure that you have used a Dolby Atmos® renderer such as [Dolby Atmos Renderer](https://professional.dolby.com/product/dolby-atmos-content-creation/dolby-atmos-renderer/) to check the output file.
-If the renderer you are using does not support reading and writing Cinema MXF, please reuse [Dolby Atmos Conversion Tool](https://professional.dolby.com/product/dolby-atmos-content-creation/dolby-atmos-conversion-tool/) to convert it back to common formats such as ADM BWF before importing into the renderer.
-Be sure to perform a complete playback and check for any issues.

-The output DCP IAB file can be directly used by most DCP creators that support Atmos assets.
+The output DCP IAB file can be directly used by most DCP creators that support IAB/Atmos assets.
 Using [DCP-o-matic 2](https://dcpomatic.com/) as an example:

 - Under the "Content" tab, click "Add File..." and select the DCP IAB ```.mxf``` file that you have successfully converted.
 - Set "Channel" to 14 in the "Audio" tab under the "DCP" tab.
 - In addition, you can also add regular stereo/5.1/7.1 audio files and set them according to normal operation.
-When Dolby Atmos® is not supported in the cinema, the sound will be played in the added stereo/5.1/7.1 format.
-In Dolby Atmos® Cinema, the sound will be played in the immersive audio effect.
-If you have not added regular stereo/5.1/7.1 audio in a cinema that does not support Dolby Atmos®, the sound will not be able to play.
+They will be played when the decoder is unable to play DCP IAB, such as when it is not supported or there are errors.
 - Add your other contents to build a complete DCP and render it for export.

-Next, in the Dolby Atmos® cinema where you need to play the content, simply load DCP and play it according to the way you copy Atmos copies.
+Next, in the cinema where you need to play the content, simply load DCP and play it according to the way you copy IAB/Atmos copies.

 ## Technical Information